uboslinux/ubos-docs/sphinx/developers/manifest/variables.rst

    Example: ``localhost``

 ``${appconfig.postgresql.dbname.maindb}``
-   Actual name of the Postgresql database whose symbolic name in the manifest JSON is ``maindb``.
+   Actual name of the Postgresql database whose symbolic name in the Manifest JSON is ``maindb``.
 Replace ``maindb`` with the symbolic name you used in the Manifest JSON.

    Example: ``database477``